 According to the Missouri Bicycle and Pedestrian Federation children are some the least predictable pedestrians.
 They're also the most difficult to see.
 Always be on the lookout for these young students, especially near schools, residential areas, parks and playgrounds.

-If you or a loved one has been involved in a car accident in Independence,, Liberty, Lee's Summit, or elsewhere in the Kansas City metropolitan area, contact the Missouri personal injury lawyers at Aaron Sachs and Associates for a free initial consultation.
+If you or a loved one has been involved in a car accident in Independence,, Liberty, Lee's Summit, or elsewhere in the Kansas City metropolitan area, contact the Missouri personal injury lawyers at Aaron Sachs & Associates, P.C. for a free initial consultation.
 Call 1-888-777-AUTO.Attorney meetings by appointment only